one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/wvdhomework.md

 3. On the **Connect to Azure AD** screen enter your **Azure AD Credentials**.
 This would be the *adsync@yourdirectoryname.onmicrosoft.com*  account you created.
 Click **Next** and then confirm the credential are validated.
 4. On the **Connect to AD DS screen**, enter the Active Directory domain administrator credentials.
 This would be the account you created in the original template (i.e. mydomain\myusername).
 Click **Next** and confirm the credential are validated.

-> If you get an error about the current security context is not associated with an Active Directory domain or forest, you more than likely didn’t logon with a domain account but rather a local account.
+> *If you get an error about the current security context is not associated with an Active Directory domain or forest, you more than likely didn’t logon with a domain account but rather a local account.
 You can verify this by opening a command prompt and entering **whoami**.
-Logout and login with a domain account and then restart at step 1 in this section.
+Logout and login with a domain account and then restart at step 1 in this section.*

 5. On the **Azure AD sign-in configuration** screen, select the checkbox for **Continue without any verified domains** and click **Next**.

-> Since this is a temporary lab environment we are not going use a validated custom domain.
+> *Since this is a temporary lab environment we are not going use a validated custom domain*.

 6. On the **Ready to Configure** screen click **Install**.
 7. It may take 5-10 minutes for Azure AD Connect to complete installation.
 Read the **Configuration Complete** screen and then click **Exit**.